roajonny/common/docs/source/onboarding/git_workflow.rst

 local ``develop`` and merging it into their ``feature``/``debug`` branches at least once a day (ideally in the morning).

-Diligence in doing so reduces the likelihood of `merge conflicts
+Diligence in doing so minimizes the likelihood of `merge conflicts
 <https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts>`_ when
 making pull requests to ``develop``.